 GHG emissions associated with operation of the proposed project are primarily attributable to energy expenditures of the building and vehicle transport to and from the project site.
-GHG emissions generated by operation of the proposed project was estimated using CalEEMod and compared to BAAQMD's bright-line threshold discussed in Section 4.8.1.2.
-GHG emissions associated with the existing uses (which are fully occupied at the time of this analysis) were subtracted from the GHG emissions associated with the project to calculate the net increase in GHG emissions.
-The methodology, data inputs, assumptions, and results are described further in Appendix E. Table 4.8-1 below shows the net annual GHG emissions resulting from operation of the proposed project.
+GHG emissions generated by operation of the proposed project were estimated using CalEEMod and compared to the City of San Mateo's 4.3 MTCO2e per person threshold discussed in Section 4.8.1.1.
+The methodology, data inputs, assumptions, and results are described further in Appendix E. Table 4.8-1 below shows the annual GHG emissions resulting from operation of the proposed project.